Tune In to the Midnight Heart: Anime

 An anime television series adaptation was announced on March 14, 2025.
-It is set to be produced by Gekkou and directed by Masayuki Takahashi, with series composition by Yukie Sugawara, characters designed by Tomoyuki Shitaya, and music composed by Kuniyuki Takahashi.
-The series is set to premiere on January 6, 2026, on the brand new Ka-Anival!! programming block on Kansai TV, Fuji TV and their affiliates.
-The opening theme song is "Tsuki ni Mukatte Ute" (月に向かって撃て) performed by Hoshimachi Suisei, while the ending theme song is "Koe no Kiseki" (声の軌跡) performed by Soala.
+It is produced by Gekkou and directed by Masayuki Takahashi, with series composition by Yukie Sugawara, characters designed by Tomoyuki Shitaya, and music composed by Kuniyuki Takahashi.
+The series aired from January 6 to March 24, 2026 on the brand new Ka-Anival!! programming block on all FNS affiliates, including Kansai TV and Fuji TV.
+The opening theme song is "Tsuki ni Mukatte Ute" (月に向かって撃て), performed by Hoshimachi Suisei, while the ending theme song is "Koe no Kiseki" (声の軌跡), performed by Soala.
+Crunchyroll is streaming the series.
+Plus Media Networks Asia licensed the series in Southeast Asia and broadcasts it on Aniplus Asia.

+After the airing of the final episode, a second season was announced.
+It is set to premiere in 2027.